hoangkhoaa/openFantasy/codex/Creatures/Sentient/DarkElves.md

 These techniques are closely guarded secrets, known only to the most trusted members of dark elf society, like rare musical compositions that are performed only for select audiences.

 Understanding these physical enhancement variants provides insight into the diverse capabilities of dark elf society, like listening to the different voices that make up their dark symphony.

+---
+_Note: This content was automatically translated by Google Gemini.
+Please refer to the original English version for accuracy._